Mark I. Vuletic

 Philosophers apply words like right and wrong, and related words like permissible, impermissible, obligatory, and supererogatory only to actions.
 This usage tracks natural language pretty closely.

 In natural language, however, we sometimes also use words like good and bad to describe actions (we say, "That was a good thing to do" and so forth).
-In philosophy, however, we restrict these words to describe things other than actions.
+In philosophy, we instead restrict these words to describe only things other than actions.
 We can use them, for instance, to describe objects (e.g. "That is a good pen"), characteristics (e.g. "Cowardice is bad, but cruelty is worse") and states of affairs (e.g. "Being dead really isn't as bad as everyone thinks").

 Importantly, we can also use the words good and bad to describe agents—beings which perform actions.
 Notice that when we describe an agent as good or bad, we typically mean something different than when we describe a non-agent as good or bad (compare "That is a good computer" to "She is a good person"): only when we speak of agents do we mean bad in the sense of evil, and good as the contrary.